itspriddle/josh.fail/_posts/2013-05-28-how-we-hack-at-site5.markdown

 ## Step 1: Discuss the change

-Code written for Site5 projects typically falls under one of four categories:
+Code written for Site5 projects usually falls under one of four categories:

 * new features
 * bug fixes